gjtorikian/panino-docs/README.md

 * Build options
 * A final callback to check for `err`

+# Reporting

+Panino also supports reporting methods that are missing documentation.
+Currently, this is only supproted for `"jsd"`-style parsing.
+There are two ways to report missing documentation:

+* By passing in `report: true`, Panino will print out a list of missing methods in a class, along with a percentage indicating the overall coverage.
+* By passing in `reportOnly: true`, Panino's `parse()` will return a `reportObject` instead of an `ast`, as the second argument in the callback.
+You can then take this object and iterate over it any way you choose.

+Regardless of whether or not you report them, missing methods are inserted into the final documentation.

 # License

 This project is distributed under the [MIT](https://github.com/gjtorikian/panino-docs/blob/master/LICENSE) license.